1st Geneva Convention – wounded and sick in the field

 International organizations of the Red Cross and their duly authorized personnel shall be authorized to use the sign of the red cross on a white background at all times.

 CHAPTER VIII.
-EXECUTION OF THE AGREEMENT
+OF THE EXECUTION OF THE AGREEMENT

 CHAPTER IX.
 PUNISHMENT OF ABUSE AND OFFENSES